jsfix-ci/node-action-to-promise/README.md

 Function dispatches action to the store calling 'dispatch' method of the store.
 It returns promise that will be resolved or rejected depending on action (either resolve or reject) PUT'ed to the store.
-Note: this method throws and exception if `action` type is not registered
+Note: this method throws an exception if `action` type is not registered

 #### `<action2promisewrapper>.compDispatchStartAction(dispatch: (action: AnyAction) => AnyAction, action: AnyAction) => Promise<void>`

 Function dispatches action to store calling 'dispatch' method bound to that store.
 It returns promise that will be resolved or rejected depending on action (either resolve or reject) PUT'ed to the store.
-Note: this method throws and exception if `action` type is not registered
+Note: this method throws an exception if `action` type is not registered

 #### `dispatchStartAction(store: Store, action: AnyAction) => Promise<void>`